Zedane/outline-docker-selfhosted/README.md

 # Outlinewiki completely self-hosted on docker

+> [!IMPORTANT]
+> This repository contains setup instructions for self-hosting Outline using Docker and other tools.
+However, these instructions are no longer maintained, are incomplete, and come with no guarantee that they will work as expected.
+> Use at your own risk.
+No support is provided.

 TLDR; Follow the quick setup, if you want to get outline running in an enclosed environment.
 It will be an IP-based setup, meaning you will be able to access outline via your machines IP.
 The custom setup includes setting up a reverse proxy.

 <br>